fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 class App extends Component {
 ```

+**Cancel** `yarn dev:wds` and **run** it again, so that the new webpack config is applied.
+If you reload the application you should see the Links in red and the sass style was successfully compiled.
+The same will happen when you run the production steps.

+## Absolute Paths (or 'kind of' Namespacing)

 webpack provides an [advanced mechanism to resolve files](https://webpack.js.org/concepts/module-resolution/).
 The sass-loader uses node-sass' custom importer feature to pass all queries to the webpack resolving engine.
 Thus you can import your Sass modules from node_modules.
 Just prepend them with a ~ to tell webpack that this is not a relative import: